-You may want to think twice before trying the Downward Dog.
+You may want to think twice before trying Downward Dog.

-Yoga as a form of exercise may not be quite as safe as previously thought.
+Yoga as a form of exercise might not be quite as safe as previously thought.

-“In terms of severity, more than one-third of cases of pain caused by yoga were serious enough to prevent yoga participation and lasted more than three months,” he added.
+“In terms of severity, more than one-third of cases of pain caused by yoga were serious enough to prevent yoga participation and lasted more than 3 months,” he adds.

 Each participant completed a questionnaire at the start of the study detailing their musculoskeletal pain.